Rising Bubble#

 Files Used in This Example#

-Both files mentioned below are located in the example’s folder (examples/multiphysics/rising-bubble).
+All files mentioned below are located in the example’s folder (examples/multiphysics/rising-bubble).

-• Postprocessing Python script: rising_bubble.py
+• Postprocessing Python script: rising-bubble.py

 Description of the Case#